-What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic services and supplies \$40 copayment for Covered services include, but are not limited to: Medicare-covered x-ray and ultrasounds.
-X-rays Radiation (radium and isotope) therapy including \$150 copayment for technician materials and supplies (office visit co-pay may each Medicare-covered MRI, CT or PET scan. apply) Surgical supplies, such as dressings 20% coinsurance for Splints, casts and other devices used to reduce fractures Radiation therapy (office and dislocations visit copayment may Laboratory tests apply).
-Blood - including storage and administration.
-Coverage of \$0-\$10 copayment for whole blood and packed red cells begins with the first pint Medicare-covered lab of blood that you need.
-All other components of blood are services. also covered beginning with the first pint used. \$0 copayment for blood Other outpatient diagnostic tests services Prior Authorization from MVP may be required \$10 copayment for Medicare-covered outpatient diagnostic procedures or tests.
-Outpatient hospital observation \$325 copayment for each Outpatient Hospital Observation services are hospital outpatient services given to Observation stay. determine if you need to be admitted as an inpatient or can be discharged.
-For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic services and supplies In-network: Covered services include, but are not limited to: \$50 copayment for X-rays Medicare-covered x-ray.
+Radiation (radium and isotope) therapy including \$50 copayment for technician materials and supplies (office visit co-pay Medicare-covered may apply) ultrasounds.
+Surgical supplies, such as dressings \$150 copayment for Splints, casts and other devices used to reduce fractures each Medicare-covered and dislocations MRI, CT or PET scan.
+Laboratory tests 20% coinsurance for Blood - including storage and administration.
+Coverage Radiation therapy (office of whole blood and packed red cells begins only with visit copayment may the first pint of blood that you need.
+All other apply). components of blood are also covered beginning with the first pint used. \$0 copayment for Other outpatient diagnostic tests Medicare-covered lab Prior Authorization from MVP may be required services. \$10 copayment for Medicare-covered outpatient diagnostic procedures or tests. \$0 copayment for blood services Out-of-network: \$60 copayment for Medicare-covered x-ray.
+40% coinsurance for Medicare-covered ultrasounds.
+40% coinsurance for